hazelcast/hazelcast-jet-contrib/http/README.md

 server-sent events.

-The source creates an [Undertow](https://github.com/undertow-io/undertow) server for each processor and start listening the incoming requests.
+The source creates an [Undertow](https://github.com/undertow-io/undertow) server for each processor and starts listening the incoming requests.
 User can configure the host and port for the server.
 User can also define a ssl context to secure the connections.
 The payload can be converted to the desired output before emitting to the downstream.